Ice Dyeing with "Ugly" Colors

 Let's get started!

-Pre-wash your garments or fabric with the Professional Textile Detergent (or Synthrapol).
+Pre-wash your garments or fabric with the Dyer's Detergent.
 This will remove any fabric softeners, oils, dirt, etc that might have gotten on your dyeable blanks or fabrics during manufacturing or through handling.

 Mix up your soda ash, 2 cups per gallon of water, and add in your dyeable items.
 Let them soak for about 15 min.
 Pull them out and squeeze out the excess solution (wear good rubber gloves).
 You can save the soda ash for more dyeing later.